Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

     - **(1) List My Chat IDs:** View and select chats for message forwarding.
     - **(2) Configure Forwarding Messages:**
         - Input the source chat IDs and destination chat IDs.
-        - Configure any keywords the bot should look out for and forward on (leave blank to forward all messages).
+        - Configure any keywords the bot should look out for and forward on (leave blank for all messages).
         - Enter a signature to be appended to the end of every message forwarded by the bot.
         - Add any blacklisted words or characters.
 ---